elhaw/Feed-reader-resting/README.md

 # How to run the this locally
-- Click "Clone in Desktop" / "Download ZIP"
+- Click "Clone in Desktop" or "Download ZIP"
 - Open the folder
-- Open `index.html`
+- Open `index.html` in your browser.

 # To pass the project